BIOGRAPHY

 (Despite his, because the true purpose of exploration for military and political purposes remains controversial).

-I've been searching for other literary sources on amazon explorations, but I did not find this natural abduction, in any other.
+I've been searching for other literary sources on Amazon explorations, but I did not find this fascination for nature, in any other.

-So this abduction has infected me and I wanted to interpret it in an art form:
+So this enchantment fascinated me, and I wanted to interpret it in an art form.

 Each cushion, interpreted and worked as a silk collage, contains literary quotations intentionally hidden inside it.